LabCRAIG/boardwalk/README.md

 * The move directly affects the pieces on the board in other ways than simply reallocating the played piece, such as by modifying other pieces (e.g. captures in Othello) or the played piece itself (e.g. promotions in Chess).
 * The move changes game state variables such as counters or flags.

 It is recommended to call upon the `super` method at the beginning of your own implementation, and you might in fact wish to use it to resolve other effects on the boards.
-This requires an understanding of standard move formatting, as defined in [the appendix](#appendix-moves).
+This requires an understanding of standard move formatting, as defined in [Appendix A](#appendix-a-moves).

 ---